-This place that can’t fail to have an impact on you.
+This is a place that can’t fail to have an impact on you.
 It’s a brash, loud, dirty, salt-of-the-earth city and on my first visit about four years ago, I hated the place.
 Somehow, despite my initial revulsion, I always had an inkling I’d end up back here.

 A bumpy re-entry

 Arriving to Varanasi is, I imagine, something akin to the feeling experienced by an astronaut re-entering the Earth’s atmosphere: bumpy, loud, hot and traumatic.

 Sandwiched between another family in our shared tuk-tuk and with our backpacks on our laps, we make it to the city centre.
 Peeling ourselves off the seats and tumbling into the crowded streets.
 It’s not long before a local tout, there are many, latches onto us and insists he take us to a hotel.
 We can’t shrug him off and he continues to follow us into each of the hostels we visit.
 We end up arguing with him in the street.
 Why did I come back here again?